CRamsan/CoreProject/auraxiscontrolcenter/README.md

   ps2linkAppCenterId=...
 ```

-Now you can compile the app with `./gradlew auraxiscontrolcenter:release`
+Now you can compile and test the app with `./gradlew auraxiscontrolcenter:release`

 # Build Status